Dr. Nuttall studies family processes and development within a variety of family contexts and during a variety of developmental stages and transitions.

 - Parents and Typically-Developing Siblings of Individuals with Autism Spectrum Disorder.
 Dr. Nuttall is interested in the ways in which having a child/sibling with Autism Spectrum Disorder impacts families.
 She is particularly interested in the experiences of typically-developing siblings as less is known about their experiences in comparison to the experiences of parents.
 She currently conducts two studies with siblings of individuals with Autism Spectrum Disorder (ASD), including a study of adolescents’ experiences funded through a RAIND grant with colleagues Dr. Brooke Ingersoll in the Department of Psychology and Dr. Nicole Talge in the Department of Epidemiology.

 - Family Conflict, Intimate Partner Violence, and Childhood Maltreatment.
 Dr. Nuttall is interested in the ways in which conflict impacts parenting and child development.
 She studies the entire spectrum of conflict, from normative conflict experienced by all families to more extreme forms of family and relational violence, including child maltreatment and intimate partner violence.
-Dr. Nuttall collaborates with clinical psychology colleagues Dr. Alytia Levendosky and Dr. Anne Bogat to understand parenting and early child development in the context of intimate partner violence.
+Dr. Nuttall collaborates with colleagues in clinical psychology Dr. Alytia Levendosky and Dr. Anne Bogat and Dr. Joe Lonstein in behavioral neuroscience to understand parenting and early child development in the context of intimate partner violence.

 - Families of Children with Type 1 Diabetes.
 Dr. Nuttall is a co-investigator on a Science and Society at State grant with colleague Dr. Bree Holtz in the College of Communication Arts and Sciences testing a website portal to support parents of children with T1D.